LukeBrandonFarrell/lukebrandonfarrell/src/pages/articles/30-03-2018-jsswitch/markdown.md

 excerpt: >-
   Switch statements are pretty ugly... here is an alternative to provide switch-like functionality using object literals.
-feature: "./feature.jpg"
+feature: "./feature.png"
 author: Luke Brandon Farrell
-tags:
+tags: project, javascript
-  - z
-type: article
-external: null
 ---

-This is the one!

 In Javascript, one can replace a switch statement using object literal lookups like so: